shabados/gurmukhi-utils/CONTRIBUTING.md

-# Contributing to Gurmukhi Utils
+# Contributing to Presenter

 Thank you for your interest in participating!

-There are many ways for people to contribute, beyond writing code or programming, by: logging bugs, reporting issues, and creating suggestions.
+There are many ways to contribute, beyond writing code or programming, by: logging bugs, reporting issues, and creating suggestions.
 To do so, please [create a ticket](https://github.com/ShabadOS/gurmukhi-utils/issues/new) in our issue tracker.
-(See our readme for other ways to [Contribute](README.md#Contributing) or give [Feedback](README.md#Feedback).
+(See other ways to [Contribute](README.md#Contributing) or give [Feedback](README.md#Feedback).

 This document is for developers or programmers contributing to the source code of Gurmukhi Utils.